Surf City & Pender County

 6811, 202 Goldsboro Ave, Surf City, NC 28445

 Pet friendly.
 Weeknights rates are $75 for single room, $85 for double.
 Weekend rates are $85 for single, $95 for a double.

 803 Ocean Blvd, Topsail Beach, NC 28445

-The Jolly Roger boasts oceanfront and westward facing rooms and efficiencies, plus the fishing pier!
-The grill should be open by March, so you could in theory wander down the pier, catch your breakfast and cook it yourself.
-They haven’t posted 2019 rates yet, but MST guests can expect an oceanfront double room to run about $89 plus tax and fees, efficiency $95, a westward facing double room $75 and efficiency $79.
-The Jolly Roger is about 6.5 miles from the bridge crossing.
+The Jolly Roger boasts oceanfront and westward facing rooms and efficiencies, plus a fishing pier.
+They haven’t posted 2020 rates yet, but MST guests can expect an oceanfront double room to run about $89 plus tax and fees, efficiency $95, a westward facing double room $75 and efficiency $79.
+The Jolly Roger is about 6 miles from the bridge crossing.
 All rooms have mini-fridge, microwave and coffeemaker.
-Unfortunately, they are not pet friendly.
+They do not allow pets.

 1161 Spot Lane, Holly Ridge, NC 28445

-Lanier’s is walking distance to the Surf City Community Center and is one of the most scenic coastal campgrounds we’ve seen on the MST.
+Lanier’s is walking distance to the Surf City Community Center and is a scenic coastal campground.
 It’s right on the waterway, offering both soundside and interior sites.
-Off-season rates per night for RV/Camper hook up with water, electric and sewer on the sound are $50, $45 on the interior; just water and electric are $45 on sound, $40 for interior.
+2020 Off-season rates have not been set yet, but campers can expect something similar to 2019 rates: per night for RV/Camper hook up with water, electric and sewer on the sound are $50, $45 on the interior; just water and electric are $45 on sound, $40 for interior.
 Tent camping on water is $40 per night, $35 on interior.